-Hi I have just got back from NYC today…I went with my family so didnt have time to do THAT much shopping, but did some, and I thought Soho was great, they had the best shops that I saw, but I’m by no means an expert!!posted almost 6 years ago
+Hi I have just got back from NYC today…I went with my family so didnt have time to do THAT much shopping, but did some, and I thought Soho was great, they had the best shops that I saw, but I’m by no means an expert!!posted about 6 years ago

 Depends on what you’re looking for.

 If you’re looking for a street of great boutiques with lovely unique stuff, try Nolita.
 If you’re interested in thrifting, try East Village.
 If you’re into a mix of boutiques/chain stores then you want SoHo.
 If you want designer stuff/”the tourist experience” then that’s 5th Ave or Madison.

 And you should totally NOT go to chain stores like Abercrombie and Fitch on 5th.
 That is such a pathetic tourist magnet.
 Pleeease don’t be one of them.

 I don’t think I’ve ever set foot in Abercrombie and Fitch in my life – but I was so shocked to see a constant queue of people waiting to get in!posted about 6 years ago

 I don’t know where your from, but two stores I went to on my last trip (that are chains, but not super-huge) and that I really like are Madewell and Uniqlo (I can’t spell, so I’m not sure if that’s right).
 Both have stores in SoHo.posted about 6 years ago

 Beacon’s closet in Brooklyn is great.
 Huge vintage/secondhand store, really cheap prices.
 Also, brooklyn is awesome anyways.posted about 6 years ago